Unidata/awips2/docs/python/map-resources-and-topography.md

-The python-awips package provides access to the entire AWIPS Maps Database for use in Python GIS applications.
-Map objects are returned as <a href="http://toblerity.org/shapely/manual.html">Shapely</a> geometries (*Polygon*, *Point*, *MultiLineString*, etc.) and can be easily plotted by Matplotlib, Cartopy, MetPy, and other packages.
+The <a href="http://python-awips.readthedocs.io"><b>python-awips</b></a> package provides access to the entire AWIPS Maps Database for use in Python GIS applications.
+Map objects are returned as <a href="http://toblerity.org/shapely/manual.html"><b>Shapely</b></a> geometries (*Polygon*, *Point*, *MultiLineString*, etc.) and can be plotted by Matplotlib, Cartopy, MetPy, and other packages.

-Each map database table has a geometry field called `the_geom`, which can be used to spatially select map resources for any column of type geometry,
+Each map database table has a geometry field called `the_geom`, which can be used to spatially select map resources for any column of type geometry.

+> See the <a href="http://unidata.github.io/awips2/python/maps-database/#mapdatacwa"><b>Maps Database Reference Page</b></a> for available database tables, column names, and types.

 ## Notes